codinghardwork/ML-Project/README.md

-## Data Preprocessing with Python and scikit-learn
+# **Data Preprocessing using Python and scikit-learn**

-This script demonstrates essential steps for preparing a dataset for machine learning using Python libraries such as NumPy, Pandas, and scikit-learn.
-It includes handling missing data, encoding categorical variables, and splitting the dataset into training and testing sets.
+This program demonstrates major steps in the process of prepping a dataset to use with machine learning using Python libraries such as NumPy, Pandas, and scikit-learn.
+It addresses missing data, encoding categorical features, and dividing the dataset into training and test sets.

-### Libraries Used
+---

+## **Libraries Used**

 ```python
 import numpy as np